Is Your EA Team Ready for AI Augmented Architecture? A 5-Factor Assessment

 - Have any stakeholders expressed interest in direct access to architecture data?

-Score 0-1: Stakeholder relationships are insufficient to support self-service rollout Score 2: Relationships exist but are not mature: stakeholder engagement program needed before rollout Score 3-4: Stakeholder relationships are ready to support Kernaro AI Hub or Copilot integration
+Score 0–1: Relationships are insufficient to support a self-service rollout.
+Score 2: Relationships exist but are not mature — a stakeholder engagement program is needed first.
+Score 3–4: Relationships are ready to support Kernaro AI Hub or Copilot integration.

 Factor 5: Platform Configuration

 What it means: EA GraphLink is deployed and configured, or the deployment environment is provisioned and ready.
-The Sparx EA repository uses a supported database backend (SQL Server, Oracle, MySQL).
-HTTPS endpoint for MCP Server is available.
-M365 Copilot licensing is in place if Copilot integration is the target.
+The Sparx EA repository uses a supported database backend (SQL Server, Oracle, MySQL, or PostgreSQL).
+An HTTPS endpoint for the MCP server is available.
+A full Microsoft 365 Copilot license is in place if Copilot integration is the target.

 How to assess it:

-- Is the Sparx EA repository on a SQL Server, Oracle, or MySQL backend?
+- Is the Sparx EA repository on a supported server-grade backend (SQL Server, Oracle, MySQL, or PostgreSQL)?

 - Is there a server provisioned for EA GraphLink deployment?

-- Has the M365 Copilot license level been confirmed for MCP connector support?
+- Has the Microsoft 365 Copilot license level been confirmed for MCP connector support?

-Score 0-1: Platform prerequisites are not met: Connect engagement cannot proceed Score 2: Platform partially prepared: specific gaps can be addressed in Connect scoping Score 3-4: Platform is ready for EA GraphLink deployment
+Score 0–1: Platform prerequisites are not met — EA GraphLink deployment cannot proceed.
+Score 2: Partially prepared — specific gaps can be closed during deployment scoping.
+Score 3–4: Platform is ready for EA GraphLink deployment.

 |---|---|---|